 Another scenario that can lead to such an issue, is when incompatible classes are loaded.
 This holds specially true for Kafka Connect.
 Adding a connector to the classpath that shadows libraries used by Kafka with its own versions may lead to connect worker crashing with no message whatsoever (even if log level is set to TRACE).
 This is the reason we compile the Stream Reactor collection of connectors with the exact same version of Kafka we provide in our KAFKA_CONFLUENT parcel

 This issue happened with the 3.1.x version of the KAFKA_CONFLUENT parcel.
-Please contact us if you still see this issue with 3.2.x.
+Please contact us if you still see this issue with 3.2.x or later.

 If you have installed and activated the FAST_DATA_STREAM_REACTOR parcel it can cause problems with the HDFS connector that comes with the FAST_DATA_KAFKA_CONFLUENT parcel due to the included HBase connector jars shadowing some hadoop java classes.